Is it safe to travel to Uganda?

 Safety in Uganda - what the headlines don’t tell you

-Travel advice from embassies about developing countries is often very cautious.
-In Uganda’s case, this can give a wrong impression.
-Some incidents are taken out of context, making the country seem more dangerous than it is.
-But from our own experience - both personal and professional - Uganda is a safe and welcoming place.
+In Uganda’s case, this can create the wrong impression.
+But from our own experience — both personal and professional — Uganda is a safe and welcoming country.
 The people are friendly, and the atmosphere is warm.

 Is crime a concern in Uganda?